-- c.
+c.
 Validity of Cognition (VoC); 1-7 (Shapiro, 2018, p.
+129)

-129) - 46.
-Naming the emotion(s) in the Target Assessment phase is important because: - a.
+- 46. Naming the emotion(s) in the Target Assessment phase is important because: - a.
 It identifies the emotion that the client feels as they bring up the experience in present time. - b.
-It prevents confusion if they subsequently describe the reprocessing experience by using the SUD scale. - c.
-It produces a sense of accomplishment. - d.
+It provides a baseline measure of the level of disturbance. - c.
+It produces a sense of accomplishment.

+d.
 It separates the emotion psychologically from the sensation in the body.

-(Shapiro, 2018, p.
+- (Shapiro, 2018, p.
 130) - 47.
 During the Target Assessment Phase, which of the following is not true when identifying the body sensations? - a.
 The clinician asks the client, "Where do you feel it [the disturbance] in your body?" - b.
 The response of the body to the trauma is an important aspect of treatment. - c.
 It is necessary to ask for a description of the body sensation.

 (Shapiro, 2018; p.
 131)